 For information on abatement contractors or subcontractors, registration forms, requirements, and fees for the MDE lead poisoning prevention program contact the MDE Lead Hotline, 1-800-776-2706 or refer to the Lead Poisoning Prevention page on the MDE website.

-Additional Criteria Appliable Only to the Competitive Funding Round
+Additional Criteria Applicable Only to the Competitive Funding Round

-All competitive applications must achieve at least two (2) points within Section 4.7 Housing Starts Now.
+All competitive applications competing in the general pool must achieve at least two (2) points within Section 4.7 Housing Starts Now.

 CDA may allow waivers of this requirement for future competitive rounds as part of pre-round communication.